- Support and service

 The person producing the podcast is responsible for the following:

-- Handling administration and publication at the pod hotel
+- Handling administration and publication at the podcast hosting platform

 - Planning of content for the episodes